-Water in nominally anhydrous minerals (NAMs) such as clinopyroxene and olivine is 47 important for mantle rheology, storage of water in the mantle as well as for estimation of the 48 volatile content in erupted lavas (e.g., Wade et al. 2008; Hamada et al. 2011; Lloyd 2014, 49 50 Weis et al. 2015).
-Hydrogen in clinopyroxene is incorporated in structural defects such as cation vacancies (e.g. Mg^{2+} vs. $2H^+$) and charge deficiencies (e.g. Si^{4+} vs. $Al^{3+} + H^+$) where it 51 52 is bonded to oxygen and, regarded as an oxide component, can be expressed as water 53 concentration.
-Various studies have shown that upon ascent from the mantle or during 54 volcanic eruptions NAMs can dehydrate by hydrogen diffusion out of the crystals.
-Experiments have indicated that such dehydration mainly occurs according to the relatively 55 fast and reversible redox reaction 56 where the exchange of hydrogen ions (protons) is counterbalanced by a flux of electron holes 58 (e.g., Skogby and Rossman 1989; Skogby 1994; Bromiley et al. 2004; Koch-Müller et al. 59 60 2007; Sundvall and Skogby 2011).
-The kinetics of redox reaction (1) in pyroxenes in 61 particular have been well studied regarding hydration, dehydration and dependence on iron 62 content (Hercule and Ingrin 1999; Ingrin and Skogby 2000; Woods et al. 2000; Ingrin and Blanchard 2006; Stalder and Skogby 2007; Sundvall et al. 2009; Sundvall and Skogby 2011).
-63 Results from these studies demonstrate that hydrogen diffusion is strongly dependent on the 64 Fe-content and subsequent equilibration for clinopyroxenes with $X{Fe/(Fe+Mg)} > 0.07$ occurs 65 66 within days to minutes at temperatures from 600 to 1000 °C, with kinetics similar to those of 67 hydrogen self-diffusion (H-D exchange; see reviews by Ingrin and Blanchard 2006 and Farver 68 2010).
-The hydrogen-associated defects in the crystal structure, however, will remain after the redox-dehydration since reaction kinetics for vacancy and cation diffusion are many orders of 69 70 magnitude slower than the redox-processes (cf., Cherniak and Dimanov 2010).
-NAMs, 3 Weis et al. American Mineralogist
+Water in nominally anhydrous minerals (NAMs) such as clinopyroxene and olivine is important for mantle rheology and storage of water in the mantle, as well as for estimation of the volatile content in erupted lavas (e.g., Wade et al. 2008; Hamada et al. 2011; Lloyd 2014; Weis et al. 2015).
+Hydrogen in clinopyroxene is incorporated in structural defects such as cation vacancies (e.g., Mg^{2+} vs. $2H^+$) and charge deficiencies (e.g., Si^{4+} vs. $Al^{3+} + H^+$) where it is bonded to oxygen and, regarded as an oxide component, can be expressed as water concentration.
+Various studies have shown that upon ascent from the mantle or during volcanic eruptions NAMs can dehydrate by hydrogen diffusion out of the crystals.
+Experiments have indicated that such dehydration mainly occurs according to the relatively fast and reversible redox reaction where the exchange of hydrogen ions (protons) is counter balanced by a flux of electron holes (e.g., Skogby and Rossman 1989; Skogby 1994; Bromiley et al. 2004; Koch-Müller et al. 2007; Sundvall and Skogby 2011).
+The kinetics of redox-reaction 1 in pyroxenes in particular have been well studied regarding hydration, dehydration, and dependence on iron content (Hercule and Ingrin 1999; Ingrin and Skogby 2000; Woods et al. 2000; Ingrin and Blanchard 2006; Stalder and Skogby 2007; Sundvall et al. 2009; Sundvall and Skogby 2011).
+Results from these studies demonstrate that hydrogen diffusion is strongly dependent on the Fe content and subsequent equilibration for clinopyroxenes with $X{\text{Fe/(Fe+Mg)}} > 0.07$ occurs within days to minutes at temperatures from 600 to 1000 °C, with kinetics similar to those of hydrogen self-diffusion (H-D exchange; see reviews by Ingrin and Blanchard 2006 and Farver 2010).
+The hydrogenassociated defects in the crystal structure, however, will remain after the redox-dehydration since reaction kinetics for vacancy and cation diffusion are many orders of magnitude slower than the redox-processes (cf. Cherniak and Dimanov 2010).
+NAMs, especially clinopyroxene phenocrysts in mantle xenoliths or volcanic rocks, are therefore expected to keep a "memory" of their mantle hydrogen or the hydrogen content during original

-$$OH^{-} + Fe^{2+} \leftrightarrow O^{2-} + Fe^{3+} + \frac{1}{2}H_2$$ (1)
+$$OH^{-} + Fe^{2+} \leftrightarrow O^{2-} + Fe^{3+} + \frac{1}{2}H{2}$$ (1)